Martin0619/hexagonal-architecture/README.md

-# **Hexagonal Architecture** with Typescript Turbo Awilix example Project
+# Hexagonal Architecture with Typescript Turbo Awilix example Project

-## A fully functional example project written in **Typescript** showing how to implement the **Hexagonal Architecture** *(Ports and Adapters)*
+## A fully functional example project written in Typescript showing how to implement the Hexagonal Architecture** *(Ports and Adapters)*

-This project was built with Typescript and shows how to implement the HEXAGONAL ARCHITECTURE.
+This project was built with **Typescript** and shows how to implement the **Hexagonal Architecture**.
 It shows how to:

 * Split a project into layers (Domain, Application, Infrastructure)
 * Add dependecies between the layers